cosmos/sdk-tutorials/academy/4-my-own-chain/game-forfeit.md

 ## Interact via the CLI

-As of now the game expiry is 1 day in the future.
+As of now, the game expiry is 1 day in the future.
 It is too long to test with the CLI.
 Temporarily set it to 5 minutes:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/a74b20c/x/checkers/types/keys.go#L38]
 MaxTurnDurationInSeconds = time.Duration(5 * 60 * 1000_000_000) // 5 minutes